Small business guide to mobile wallets

 Mobile wallets use NFC technology to make contactless payments.
 NFC is a form of short-range wireless communication between two electronic devices.
 Retailers must have a NFC POS system in place in order for consumers to use mobile wallets.

-How do loyalty and rewards programs work with mobile wallets?
+How do loyalty and rewards programs work with mobile payments?

-The introduction of mobile wallets illustrates a value-add component for merchants and consumers that goes well beyond a simple payment transaction.
-Consumers can take advantage of retailer loyalty and rewards programs through the mobile wallet.
-Merchants can provide compelling incentives for consumers to use a mobile wallet, which will increase customer engagement with their brand.
+The introduction of mobile payment technology illustrates a value-add component for merchants and consumers that goes well beyond a simple payment transaction.
+Consumers can take advantage of retailer loyalty and rewards programs through the digital wallet.
+Merchants can provide compelling incentives for consumers pay with their smartphones, which will increase customer engagement with their brand.
 Starbucks is a good example of a mobile payments success story that uses loyalty to drive customer engagement.
 Starbucks has the most widely used digital payments application in the U.S. with more than 10 million users.

 Why has consumer adoption been slow for mobile wallets?